Kerala-Blockchain-Academy/Provenance-Engine/README.md

 ```
 npm -v
 ```
-2. Run the `install` commands for installing ganache-cli.<br>
+2. Run the install commands for installing ganache-cli.

 ```
 $ npm install -g ganache-cli
 ```
-3. You have to install Truffle globally.<br>
+3. You have to install Truffle globally.
 ```
 $ npm install -g truffle
 ```